rafael2k/bitdance-pc_metric/README.md

 This code depends on the Open3D library: https://github.com/intel-isl/Open3D

+The code was developed and tested in Debian Linux 11 (codename Bullseye).
+To install the Open3D development headers, run (as root):

+    apt-get install libopen3d-dev

-In order to compile the code, written in C++, open the Makefile, adjust it your preferred C++ compiler, set to your Open3D installation prefix path, and run:
+In order to compile the code, written in C++, open the Makefile, adjust it your preferred C++ compiler, set to your Open3D installation prefix path (no need for any modification on Debian 11), and run:

     make